thearctictern/gcompute/README.md

 Only works on Red Hat, CentOS, Ubuntu and Debian at the moment - I haven't put the logic in to install the SDK for Windows (yet).

-Look, I'm pretty new at this.
+I'm pretty new at this.
 You're probably going to run into something.
 Let me know - david@ternsoftware.org.
 That said, I'm fairly meticulous and hopefully this will work pretty well.

 ## Development